OSGConnect/connectbook/FsurfRemote/ProcessScan.md

      Creating and submitting workflow
      Workflow 97 submitted for processing

-The id of your workflow is `97`.
-The id is needed to check the status, remove and get the output of the workflow.
+The ID of your workflow is `97`.
+The ID is needed to check the status, remove and get the output of the workflow.

 ##  List Workflows